gohugoio/hugo/content/templates/lists.md

 ### Reversing Key Order

-The ordering of the groups is performed by keys in alphanumeric order (A–Z, 1–100) and in reverse chronological order (newest first) for dates.
+Ordering of groups is performed by keys in alphanumeric order (A–Z, 1–100) and in reverse chronological order (i.e., with the newest first) for dates.

 While these are logical defaults, they are not always the desired order.
-There are two different syntaxes to change the order, both of which work the same way.
-You can use your preferred syntax.
+There are two different syntaxes to change Hugo's default ordering for groups, both of which work the same way.

-#### Reverse Method
+#### 1. Adding the Reverse Method

 ```html
 {{ range (.Data.Pages.GroupBy "Section").Reverse }}